 Once a navigable canal near the historical places

-Boats anchored for the night at Sonargaon (travel pics of Bradley-Birt in late 19th century)
+Boats anchored for the night at Sonargaon (from travel book of Bradley-Birt, late 19th century)

 Map of Sonargaon-Mograpara